1 Corinthians Chapter Five

 1 Corinthians 5:12 & 13

-What business is it of mine to judge those outside the church?
-Are you not to judge those inside?
-God will judge those outside.
-'Expel the wicked man from among you.'
+For what business is it of mine to judge outsiders?
+Isn't it those who are part of the community that you should be judging?
+God will judge those who are outside.
+Just expel the evildoer from among yourselves.

 Paul is concluding this part of his letter with a call for purity in the family of God.
 He reminds the believers that those who are not a part of Christ will be judged by Christ on the last day.
 Those that are in Christ are to be held accountable for their actions.
 That accountability is in having a brother or sister in Christ point out the error of our way using God's word.
 If we do not want to accept that correction from God's word, then, we are to part ways in a loving manner.